apache/apisix-website/website/blog/2022/01/26/apisix-integrate-forward-auth-plugin.md

 <!--truncate-->

+Apache APISIX is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.
+It not only has many useful plugins, but also supports plugin dynamic change and hot swap.

 Forward Auth cleverly moves the authentication and authorization logic to a dedicated external service, where the gateway forwards the user's request to the authentication service and blocks the original request and replaces the result when the authentication service responds with a non-20x status.
 In this way, it is possible to return a custom error or redirect the user to the authentication page if the authentication fails.

 ## Principle